- The Basics of How To Start with YouTube: Becoming a Successful YouTuber Needs Time

 Luckily, in this world that everything is getting a few taps (and not clicks) away, mobile apps can help you start editing your videos.
 There are many tools out there to experiment with and all you have to do is practice.
 Because, in editing, practice does make perfect.

-Tip #10: “Start with YouTube” Means “Experiment Like Crazy”
+Tip #10: “Start a YouTube Channel” Means “Experiment Like Crazy”

 As time will go by and you’ll be getting familiar with filming, editing, mixing, etc., you will want to experiment.
 One day, an inner voice will tickle your brain and ask for more.
 Listen to this voice.
 It’s your creator’s muse, and it’s only meant to help you become a better YouTube vlogger.